SpaceXpanse/rod-core-wallet/doc/spacexpanse/interface.md

-# Interface of the SpaceXpanse Core Daemon for Games
+# Interface of the SpaceXpanse Core Daemon for Games and dApps

 The main interface of the Bitcoin Core daemon is through the various provided [JSON RPC](http://www.jsonrpc.org/) methods as well as